-You are strongly encouraged to report any harassment, discrimination, or inappropriate behavior to both HACU and your federal agency.
+You are strongly encouraged to report any harassment, discrimination, or inappropriate behavior.

 The prohibitions against harassment/discrimination and inappropriate behavior apply not only to HACU's employees, supervisors, managers, officers, and interns, but also to vendors, customers, clients, patrons, or contractors of a host agency; anyone at, related to, or involved with the host agency; another intern; a vendor, contractor, patron, or business contact of HACU; or anyone else.
 Anyone working at or with HACU who is found to have violated these policies will be subject to appropriate corrective action, including discipline such as termination.
 HACU will not tolerate any unlawful harassment or discrimination of its employees and interns by anyone.